agentsea/agentdesk/README.md

 ### Examples

-[GPT-4V](./examples/gpt4v/note.ipynb) provides a notebook using a desktop with GPT-4V
+[GPT-4V](./examples/gpt4v/note.ipynb) provides a notebook using a desktop

 ## Developing